Introduction

 In Paramiko/Fabric

-A few solutions have been submitted implementing ProxyCommand
+A few solutions have been submitted implementing ProxyCommand support in

 Paramiko and Fabric, with the general approach being: